eL0ck/my_react-daily-ui/003-landing-page/README.md

 The usage of `componentDidMount` seems redundant to me.
 Wonder if this is nessesary??

+#### Tasks
+a) - impliment a prop for the search Query
+b) - Fill the prop from the search bar
+c) - Change the `TitleList` component to use the query string

 ## Extension Tasks
   Features that add to the original